 Behind the Name

 For the near future, China's Children International will maintain its organizational name.
-To reiterate our previous statement and soothe any community concern or objection, the CCI name in no way intends infantilize our community.
+To reiterate our previous statement and to attempt to soothe community concern or objection, the CCI name in no way intends to infantilize our community.
 And yet we are most conscious that, no matter our intent, the words we choose matter.
 We are more than supportive of the effort by adoptees to take back control over adoption rhetoric and shape the adoption world into a better place for adoptees.
 We encourage our members to join us in our endeavor and respectfully engage in dialogue with others on the issue of the Chinese adoptee as the “perpetual child.”
 Through an open dialogue, we hope to move past the idea of Chinese adoptees as “perpetual children” in a negative way, towards the idea of a community of Chinese adoptees, many of whom were adopted as children, who hope to mutually empower and support each other no matter what stage of life we are at.